elanatframework/Code_behind/doc/examples_of_development.md

 </div>
 ```

-To receive the information sent through the form, you can follow the instructions below:
+**To receive the information sent through the form, you can follow the instructions below**
 ```csharp
 public DefaultModel model = new DefaultModel();
 public void PageLoad(HttpContext context)